npoles/ipbeacon/README.md

 monitors your IP address every 5 minutes and notifies you when it changes.
 At this point in time, it doesn't update anything (such as DNS records) for you, but it will at least make your aware of an IP address change.
 Additionally, you won't have to pay your ISP to maintain a static IP address.
+__I tried to make this code as complete as possible, however, it is still very new and, as such, will have bugs.__
+__Please feel free to submit changes and/or suggestions.__

 Requirements
 ------------